Friedrich Karl von Schönborn: Biography

-Friedrich Karl (Carl) von Schönborn was born in Mainz on 3 March 1674, the second son of Melchior Friedrich, Count of Schönborn-Buchheim (1644-1717, see List of rulers of Schönborn) and his wife, Maria Anna Sophia von Boineburg (1652–1726).
+Friedrich Karl (or Carl) von Schönborn was born in Mainz on 3 March 1674, the second son of Melchior Friedrich, Count of Schönborn-Buchheim (1644-1717, see List of rulers of Schönborn) and his wife, Maria Anna Sophia von Boineburg (1652–1726).

 Friedrich Karl was the nephew of Lothar Franz von Schönborn, Archbishop-Elector of Mainz.
 Friedrich Karl's older brother Johann Philipp Franz von Schönborn was one of his predecessors as Prince-Bishop of Würzburg; his younger brother Damian Hugo Philipp von Schönborn became Prince-Bishop of Speyer and his youngest brother Franz Georg von Schönborn became Archbishop-Elector of Trier.

 In 1681, he was sent to study at the Jesuit school at Aschaffenburg.
 He became a Canon (Priest) at Würzburg in 1683 and at Bamberg in 1685.
 He then studied alongside his brother Johann Philipp Franz at Würzburg, Mainz, Aschaffenburg and Rome (Germanicum).
 His Grand Tour brought him to the Netherlands, England and France.
 He finished his studies at the Sorbonne.
 He received the minor orders in 1701.
 In 1703/4, his uncle Lothar Franz sent him as envoy for the Archbishopric of Mainz to the imperial court at Vienna.
 He became a canon of Würzburg Cathedral in 1704, and a canon of Bamberg Cathedral in 1705.

 In 1705, Friedrich Karl became Vice-Chancellor for Emperor Joseph I; he held this post under Joseph and his successor, Charles VI, until 1734.
 In this position, Friedrich Karl worked to protect the security of the smaller Imperial Estates, and to strengthen imperial authority.
 He successfully opposed attempts by Prussia to expand its influence in southern Germany.
 During his early years he spent most of his time at the Imperial court in Vienna.
 He had the Federal Chancellery of Austria built between 1717 and 1719 as his office.
 He also supervised the construction of the Imperial Chancellory Wing of the Hofburg Palace in Vienna (1723–30) by Lukas von Hildebrandt, where he lived in an apartment.
 As his private country resort near Vienna, he built the Blauer Hof Laxenburg (1710-1720) and also the Schönborn Palace near Göllersdorf in Lower Austria; there he also purchased Weyerburg Castle.
 In 1740 he acquired the Palais Schönborn-Batthyány and moved there.